 POP QUIZ: Deli slicers – How hard can they be to use?
 Everyone seems to have story about someone being cut at work while using a deli slicer*.
 If you don’t have one yourself, ask a friend or colleague—they almost certainly do.
 And more often …Continue Reading Getting Hurt is Not in Your Job Description

-This month’s meeting of the Public Health Council featured a series of three Determination of Need (DoN) requests, a status update on draft regulations related to immunizations, and two informational presentations on two key Department initiatives.
-The Council first took up a Determination of Need application with …Continue Reading Highlights of the September 17th Public Health Council Meeting
+The June monthly meeting of the Public Health Council featured a Determination of Need request followed by a series of informational updates on pending amendments to regulations and a series of votes on final amendments.
+First, the Council took up a Determination of Need request …Continue Reading Highlights of the June 8th Public Health Council Meeting

 Flu rates in Massachusetts continued to decline over the past seven days, according to the latest weekly flu report.
 This week’s report is the last to be published for the 2015-2016 flu season.
 Weekly Flu Reports will resume at the outset of the 2016-2017 flu season. …Continue Reading Weekly Flu Report, May 27, 2016

 Welcome to the world of Environmental Public Health Tracking (EPHT) created as part of a national effort by The Centers for Disease Control to make environmental and health data more readily available to the public.
 The Massachusetts EPHT program is happy to announce the release …Continue Reading EPHT Community Profiles: An Environmental Health Snapshot of Your Community